t3rn/t3rn/docker/devnet/README.md

 Spins up a rococo local devnet consisting of 5 relay chain validators and 2 collators for each parachain.

-The `setkeys` command needs to be run and onboarding completed for a full fledged relay-parachain topology.
+The `setkeys` and `onboard` commands need to be run for a full fledged relay-parachain topology.

 ##  `./run.sh setkeys`